brown-band/website/pages/scripts/2014-2015/fall/princeton.md

 ## Pregame

-Ladies and gentlemen, friends and alumni, presenting an organization that came here to get a date, it’s the Brown University "we’re saving ourselves for halftime" BAAAAAND!!!!!
+Ladies and gentlemen, friends and alumni, presenting an organization that came here to get a date, it’s the Brown University “we’re saving ourselves for halftime” BAAAAAND!!!!!

 A recent study found that Princeton’s alumni are among the least dateable, according to research from an online dating site.
 But we’ve been on those dating sites—we’re not sure how great a judge of dateability those people are.
 We prefer FarmersOnly.com (a.k.a.
 Cornell University Alumni relations), and those websites for single parents.
 Watch now as the band forms its dating profile picture and plays Dating Stacy’s Mom.

-:sd[Band forms a teddy bear face and plays "Stacy’s Mom."]
+:sd[Band forms a teddy bear face and plays “Stacy’s Mom.”]

 Not satisfied to let this story go un-researched, the Band deployed our best investigative journalists to figure out just what makes Princeton alumni so unappealing.
 Here’s what our sleuths discovered.